ErenEryilmaz/Pera-Cafe-WEB/README.md

-☕ Pera Kafe
+☕ PERA KAFE

 Pera Kafe is an AI-powered virtual barista and web application designed to offer customers a fully personalized, interactive, and modern coffee ordering experience.

 Initially designed as a prototype, the architecture has been upgraded to a professional cloud-ready structure, migrating to a high-performance FastAPI backend and a dedicated HTML/JavaScript frontend for maximum scalability and speed.

-🌟 Key Features
+🌟 KEY FEATURES

 🤖 AI Barista (Gemini AI): Powered by advanced natural language processing, the barista can chat with customers, recommend coffee blends, and seamlessly understand complex, custom orders.

 🗣️ Voice Interaction (TTS Integration): Utilizing Text-to-Speech technology, the virtual barista communicates with you audibly, enhancing the real-world cafe feel.